NilaiVemula/retro-zoom-vandy-hacks-2020/README.md

 3. Run the Python code (`python control.py` in the command line)
 4. Start a Zoom meeting
 5. Select OBS as your camera
-6. You should see yourself, distorted and with a delay...
+6. You should see yourself with some visual additions.
+7. Press the `s`, `c`, and `a` to start games and `q` to quit.
+8. To do run the data analytics after a meeting, run the `create_visualization.py` script with the generated `productivity_data_YYYY-MM-DD.json` file.